What The COVID-19 Pandemic Looks Like In Wisconsin: Maps And Charts

 The goal of public health officials is to see the number of newly reported cases and deaths fall over time.
 Because the time between exposure and the onset of symptoms can be up to two weeks in the case of COVID-19, and death in serious cases can follow long after infection, any discernible effect of public health measures would be delayed.

-A related and similarly important element is the total number of people who have been infected and have died.
+The total number of people in Wisconsin who have been infected and have died due to COVID-19 helps provide a broad look at the state's trend.
 If cases and deaths are growing rapidly by the day, plots of total infections and fatalities over time would show that plainly with a steep upward trajectory.

 If public health measures that are designed to slow the spread of COVID-19 have an effect, and the number of new cases begins to fall, a plot of total infections over time would become less steep, or flatten.
 Hence the ubiquitous term "flattening the curve." in discussions about COVID-19.